 Almost every major website gets significant design changes every year and it is important that they do.
 In some cases they do not want the appearance to change drastically and moving a certain search box a few pixels to the left might not seem like a big deal, but it is!

 It is important to make sure your website stands out amongst all of the competition.
 Making a strong first impression with a well-designed homepage will really help visitors decide to take a look around.
+This can be done using the techniques above, or by using a parallax WordPress theme.

 What kind of effect have you added to your website?
 Do you prefer using the plugin or the CSS method?